 Rape.
 That was his intent.
 That was the ugliness Marcus had heard rumor of.
 Or was it?
 Was there something worse?
 If Aberdine was depraved enough to assault a servant just a corner away from a ballroom, what would he do in private?
 Bile rose in my throat, choking me.
 Oh, God, I was to marry him.
 What would he do to me in private?
 Was this to be my life?
 Exchanging one nightmare for another, even darker one?
-Inheriting nearly the exact life that my mother had had?
+Inheriting nearly the exact fate that my mother had suffered?

 “My lady,” she said with a quick curtsy, her mousy brown hair bobbing as she rose, her hazel eyes looking curiously up at me.